-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 129, the Green Bank Telescope, which has been using the Ahead observatory downlink signal for solar scintillation research, was unable to find the HGA downlink signal due to the very high level of solar interference at the 0.4 degree SPE angle.
-They plan to resume their observations every three days beginning on day 150, May 30th. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
 The following spacecraft/instrument events occurred during this week. - The Ahead observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 083, March 24th.
 It is in its safe mode configuration; rotating slowly at 5 degrees per minute with only the SWAVES instrument on and recording at one packet per minute.
 The HGA is being held at 8.1 degrees, with respect to the spacecraft-Sun line, to prevent overheating of the HGA feed assembly.
-The next DSN support is on day 180, June 29th, to monitor the exiting of solar conjunction.
+The Green Bank Radio Telescope will resume their observations every three days beginning on day 150, May 30th, at an SPE angle of 0.4 degrees.
+The next DSN support is on day 180, June 29th, to monitor the exiting of solar conjunction at an SPE angle of 1.6 degrees.
 Once the uplink communication link is stable at the 2.0 degree SPE angle on July 8th, the observatory will be recovered, instruments will be powered on, and limited science data collection will resume using the 2nd HGA side lobe.
 Dates for instrument power on and real-time commanding opportunities will be coordinated in June.
 Once the HGA returns to the main lobe use in mid-November, nominal daily science collection and data return will resume.